rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/using-the-sdk-to-deploy-your-first-rain-contract.md

 In this tutorial, we will take you through how to deploy a Gated NFT using Rain Protocol's SDK, all in under 100 lines of code.
 We will assume you know how to set up a [browser based wallet][metamask].
 We will also use the Polygon Mumbai Testnet, so you will need some [Testnet Matic tokens][mumbai] to pay for transaction fees.

-You are welcome to use your favourite frontend framework instead of the provided boilerplate code (there is a more complex [example which uses React][react-example] here for reference if you want some inspiration, the example for this is deployed at https://examples.rainprotocol.xyz/deploy-gatednft-example).
+You are welcome to use your favourite frontend framework instead of the provided boilerplate code (there is a more complex [example which uses React][react-example] for reference if you want some inspiration, the example for which is deployed at https://examples.rainprotocol.xyz/deploy-gatednft-example).

-PLEASE ALSO NOTE, this very minimal example uses `importmap` as part of the boilerplate code, this feature, at the time of writing, is only working in the Chrome browser, but the [example using React][react-example] should work in all modern browsers.
+PLEASE ALSO NOTE, this very minimal example uses [`importmap`][system-js] as part of the boilerplate code, this feature, at the time of writing, is relatively new and we found was only working in the Chrome browser; the [example using React][react-example] should work in all modern browsers.

 # Adding the Files